-Today’s consumer has a variety of choices for high-speed Internet services, including DSL, cable Internet, and satellite Internet.
+Today’s consumer has a variety of choices for high-speed Internet services, including DSL, cable Internet, fiber optic Internet, and satellite Internet.
 With so many choices available, the market has become much more competitive.
 This means that prices are dropping, downloading speeds are increasing, and great deals are available.
 However, the variety of options can also be confusing for customers to navigate.
 Even more confusing is the fact that many options are available either on their own or bundled with television or telephone services.

 Wirefly enables customers to find the best deals for high-speed Internet.
 By comparing cable, satellite, and DSL high-speed Internet providers, we find the right company and Internet option for each customer.
 When applicable, our tool can even find Internet options that are compatible with a customer’s current telephone or television service.
 Enter your zip code into the tool above to begin a search.

 Here is a brief explanation of how DSL, cable, and satellite Internet connections work as well as their advantages and disadvantages.